JoanMaquinano/Sarisari-store-data-cleaning/README.md

 - Converted `two` to `2`
 - Corrected invalid `353` values when recoverable
-- Recovered missing quantities using:
+- Attempted to recover missing quantities using:

 ```text
 Quantity = Total_Amount ÷ Unit_Price